Evidence in Law

 Evidence law is a special piece of legislation that does not affect the legal rights of the parties, but only provides the rule to promote the course of justice.
 The Evidence Act simply sets the rules of evidence for the purpose of the court’s guidance.
 It is a procedural law that provides, among other things, how to prove a fact.

-Some writers and jurists have further classified evidence into direct and indirect evidence.
-Direct evidence goes expressly to the very point in question to prove it.
-Indirect evidence which is also known as circumstantial evidence does not prove the point in question directly but establishes it only by inference.
-Top lawyers in India often define circumstantial evidence as to evidence of circumstances.
-It is also referred to as presumptive evidence and ordinarily, it is not regarded as satisfactory ad direct evidence by a court of law depending on the facts and circumstances of the case. admission of circumstantial evidence requires a great deal of caution to be adopted and the following things need to be established in order to prove a person guilty based on circumstances;
+Top lawyers in India often define conditional evidence as to evidence of circumstances.
+It is also referred to as possible evidence and ordinarily, it is not regarded as satisfactory ad direct evidence by a court of law depending on the facts and circumstances of the case.